FAQs

 What Should One Know About Cosmetic Plastic Surgery Of The Face?

-- My biggest concern is about having a facelift look natural.
+My biggest concern is about having a facelift look natural.
 What should I know?

 Not all surgeons are created equal.
 You need to be aware of the surgeon’s technique and artistic sense.
 See examples of their work, not computer art.
 I prefer a composite facelift approach with double-layer support.
 The same as double-layer stitching on a quality shirt, it will look better and last longer.
-This deep-layer approach allows preservation of the hairline and reshaping of the tissues in the appropriate direction; both are critical in achieving an outstanding, natural-looking result. - What is the recovery time for a complete facelift and is there a preferred age?
+This deep-layer approach allows preservation of the hairline and reshaping of the tissues in the appropriate direction; both are critical in achieving an outstanding, natural-looking result.

 There are two stages of recovery.
 Two weeks for reliable social commitments (although many patients are very comfortable being out and about within one week), and three to 6 months for more full settling and final results.
 With regard to when is the right time, I treat the face, not the clock.
 There are forty year-olds who could benefit, and sixty year-olds who don’t need a facelift.
 We are treating the high cheeks, smile creases, marionette lines, jowls, and neck; these are the areas that make the difference.
-The composite face and necklift addresses each of these areas in natural balance with the other. - How long does a facelift usually last until I have to have another one done?
+The composite face and necklift addresses each of these areas in natural balance with the other.

 A composite facelift procedure is a permanent change.
 You will always look better than you otherwise would.
 While you do continue to age, this occurs slower because of the double-layer support.
 Whether or not someone seeks further treatment in the future is a personal preference.
 When you feel healthy and vital, you want to continue to reflect that in your appearance.
 While a well done facelift will stand the test of time, there are several lesser refinements that can complement your improved look short of a repeat facelift.